 Watermelon stands lining the side of the rural parish roads are an especially Southern thing.
 Truckloads begin arriving as the temperature soars, and there is no better way to cool down than a slice of ice-cold watermelon on the back porch steps.
+Or maybe there is: Watermelon Bread – hot out of the oven.

 By the time September rolls around, you’re looking for something creative to do with your summer melons.
 Combining watermelon juice, pulp and roasted seeds, into a loaf of bread isn’t exactly an everyday recipe.
-This one was born out of having access to way too many of those melons and too much time.
+This watermelon bread was born out of having access to way too many of those melons and too much time.
 But, it wasn’t exactly a leap of faith to think that sweet, juicy watermelon wouldn’t make exceptionally tasty, breakfast bread.

 - 1 ripe watermelon, with seeds